RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 5.md

 "Sorry, I was explaining it to Trouble.
 You're too reliable, Dee.
 I owe you."
 Bee's voice finally broke the silence again.

-"Well thanks for using your friendly neighbourhood crime commission.
+"Well thanks for using your friendly neighborhood crime commission.
 Please stay on the line for an automated survey."
 She waited until she hung up before she let herself breath normally.
-She was going to have to start avoiding Beth if they were getting back on her cause about her history.
-The stress from earlier was still affecting Debug and she was jumping to conclusions.
+She was going to have to start avoiding Beth if they were getting back on her case about her history.
+The stress from earlier was still affecting Debug and she knew was jumping to conclusions.

 Before she could get back into her crossword, her phone rang again.
 Expecting some kind of comeuppance with Bee's warning and with the rule of three, she checked the caller ID this time.
 Her blood ran cold.